How Container Farms Help Islands Achieve Food Independence & Sustainability

 Malta: 3,581 people/ sq. mi (1,383 people/ sq. km.)

-3. Unsupportive climates
+3. Unsupportive Climates

 While we usually think about islands located in the warmer regions of our planet, some of the largest islands–like Iceland, Greenland, and parts of Canada–have very cold climates.
 This doubles the pressures of importing food, as there’s a large part of the year where nothing can grow!